 - Away from train and bus routes, shared taxis may be the only choice of public transport.

 - At weekends they generally have reduced services or no departures.

-- Shared car taxis are more expensive than minibus taxis, and comparable in safety.
+- Shared car taxis are more expensive than minibus taxis and similar in terms of safety.

-Money saved by taking minibus shared taxis is generally outweighed by safety considerations.
+Money saved by taking shared taxis is generally outweighed by safety considerations.

 - Overall, taking shared taxis is not recommended.

 - Driving standards and vehicle conditions are poor.